psyGamer/Arctic-Night-KDE/README.md

 chmod +x ./install.sh
 ./install.sh
 ```

+## How to update
+If you've already install the themes and want to get the latest version run:
+`./update.sh`

+## How to uninstall
-If you want to uninstall it run: `./uninstall.sh`
+If you want to uninstall the themes run:
+ `./uninstall.sh`